Alabama Alcohol and Drug Use Statistics

 In Alabama, anyone who in good faith seeks emergency medical attention for a person who appears to be experiencing an overdose cannot be prosecuted for a controlled substance offense.
 However, this law excludes persons in possession of illicit substances with an intent to distribute.21

 If you need assistance selecting the right alcohol or drug rehab in Alabama, we’re available 24/7 to help.
-Call us at (800) 662-HELP (4357) to speak with a treatment support specialist who can help you explore your Alabama treatment options.
+Call us at 800-926-9037 (Who Answers?) to speak with a treatment support specialist who can help you explore your Alabama treatment options.

 - Centers for Disease Control and Prevention, National Center for Health Statistics.
 (2022).
 Drug Overdose Mortality by State.